-The Fundamentals of University Teaching certificate program supports UWaterloo graduate students in developing their knowledge and skills as university TAs and instructors.
-The program is designed to provide professional development to UWaterloo graduate students; current TAs learned strategies and ideas to implement in their teaching, and graduate students who don’t have an opportunity to TA receive teaching development.
+Accredited in 2016 by the Canadian Educational Developers Caucus, the Fundamentals of University Teaching Program supports UWaterloo graduate students in their development as university TAs and instructors.
+The program provides hands-on professional development opportunities and introduces participants to evidence-based strategies and ideas to implement in their teaching.

-The Fundamentals program can be completed at participants' own pace and takes between one and six terms to complete.
-It can also be completed in our two-week intensive Fundamentals Block program, offered each April, August, and December.
+The program can be completed at participants' own pace and takes between one and six terms to complete.
+We also offer a two-week intensive Fundamentals Block program.

 By completing the program, participants will:

 - use their classroom delivery and presentation skills more effectively

 - develop lesson plans that are interactive and designed to meet specific learning outcomes

 - identify and practice strategies that foster active learning

 - improve their ability to give and receive effective feedback

 - increase their confidence and self-awareness as university teachers